-The Trustees’ reservation, Moraine Farm in Beverly, is featured in a 13-page spread celebrating its unique landscape design in a lavishly illustrated book, titled Frederick Law Olmsted: Plans & Views of Communities & Private Estates.
-Full of original plans and historic photographs, this book is edited by Charles E. Beveridge, the leading Olmsted authority in the country, Lauren Meier, a landscape preservationist.
-Lauren is currently working with The Trustees on the Cultural Landscape Report for Long Hill.
+Moraine Farm, a Trustees reservation in Beverly, is featured in a 13-page spread celebrating its unique landscape design in a lavishly illustrated book, titled Frederick Law Olmsted: Plans & Views of Communities & Private Estates.
+Full of original plans and historic photographs, this book is edited by Charles E. Beveridge, the leading Olmsted authority in the country, and Lauren Meier, a landscape preservationist.
+Lauren is currently working with The Trustees on the Cultural Landscape Report for another Beverly property, Long Hill.

 The Trustees has deep connections to Olmsted through founder Charles Eliot, who was a partner in the Olmsted firm, as well as through seven reservations that were either designed or influenced by the Olmsted firm.
 “In 1880, Frederick Law Olmsted began a commission for a country place of resort for merchant John Charles Phillips.”
 Called Moraine Farm, it was an important project in Olmsted’s professional development as it began his “most ambitious and extensive planning of country place in the Boston region that would resonate through the rest of his career.”
 Instead of “high gardening” he promoted that the land be devoted to forestry, “a program that he would later recommend for George W. Vanderbilt’s Biltmore estate.”
 The farm took its name from a low ridge of glacial debris, called a moraine, which Olmsted used to provide an elevated vantage point for the paths and carriage drives.